databricks/databricks-sdk-py/docs/workspace/jobs/jobs.rst

         Set job permissions.

-        Sets permissions on a job.
-Jobs can inherit permissions from their root object.
+        Sets permissions on an object, replacing existing permissions if they exist.
+Deletes all direct permissions if none are specified.
+Objects can inherit permissions from their root object.

         :param job_id: str
           The job for which to get or manage permissions.